The Planning and Infrastructure Bill: A threat to nature

 Planning & Policy Manager for Kent Wildlife Trust, Nicky Britton-Williams, explores our concerns with The Planning & Infrastructure Bill.

-The Planning and Infrastructure Bill has now reached its final stages of debate before it becomes law.
-Working alongside The Wildlife Trusts, Kent Wildlife Trust has argued the system presented in this Bill could lead to the removal of protections for sensitive habitats and species across the country, and here in Kent.
+Throughout the year, The Wildlife Trusts argued that the system presented in the Bill could lead to the removal of protections for sensitive habitats and species across the country, and here in Kent.

 The Labour Party promised voters that they would protect and restore nature.
 But less than a year in, new planning changes are set to weaken environmental protections for developments, like housebuilding.